Get to Know Our Training Team

 Regional Trainer

 Vicki Cook, M.Ed., LPC, is heavily involved in Oklahoma’s national training program for Parent-Child Interaction Therapy (PCIT) as a Regional Trainer and consultant for newly trained therapists.
 She provides training and consultation services in the area of substance abuse as well as behavior challenges on state and national levels.
-Further, she is the Co-Director of the A Better Chance Program (ABC) at the University of Oklahoma Health Sciences Center.
-She received her Master’s Degree in Community Counseling from the University of Central Oklahoma and has been working in the ABC program with infants and toddlers for over 20 years.
+Before retiring, she served as the Co-Director of the A Better Chance Program (ABC) at the University of Oklahoma Health Sciences Center.
+She received her Master’s Degree in Community Counseling from the University of Central Oklahoma and worked in the ABC program with infants and toddlers for over 20 years.
+She also coordinated services with the Family Drug Court of Oklahoma County for several years.
 The ABC program is the only program in the state of Oklahoma which specializes in the assessment and treatment of infants and children with prenatal alcohol and drug exposure.
-Mrs. Cook provides information related to prenatal substance exposure & Fetal Alcohol Syndrome, educational guidance and case management services to families and children impacted by substance use.
-For the last several years, Mrs. Cook has been coordinating services through a contract with the Family Drug Court of Oklahoma County.
+Ms. Cook provides information related to prenatal substance exposure & Fetal Alcohol Spectrum Disorder, educational guidance and case management services to families and children impacted by substance use.

 Odyssey Bagby, B.S.